jonahsanpedro/jonahsanpedro/README.md

 # Hi there, I'm Jonah! 👋

 ## About Me
-I’m a Mechanical Engineering graduate and certified Software Engineer with nearly a decade of experience in data analysis, supply chain optimization, and 3D modeling.
+I’m a Mechanical Engineering graduate and certified Software Engineer with nearly a decade of experience in data analysis and supply chain optimization.
 Throughout my career, I’ve delivered measurable results—such as boosting inventory accuracy from 30% to 90%—by leveraging technical expertise, ERP-driven data insights, and cycle count analysis to solve complex operational challenges.

 My career journey began in engineering and data analysis, where I built a strong foundation in 3D modeling, process improvement, and cross-functional collaboration.
 Recently, I expanded into software development, completing a full-stack certification where I developed projects like: